-Digital photographs (still images) generated for evidentiary purposes by investigative personnel (i.e. images photographed by the investigating employee) shall be downloaded directly from the camera (or camera card) to a Digital Image Management System (DIMS) download station.
+Digital photographs (still images) generated for evidentiary purposes by investigative personnel (i.e., images photographed by the investigating employee) shall be downloaded directly from the camera (or camera card) to a Digital Image Management System (DIMS) download station or uploaded into the Digital Evidence Management System (DEMS)/Motorola CommandCentral Vault if images are not Homicide, Crimes against Children, or Coroner related.

-The transfer of the images shall only be accomplished via DIMS.
-Personal laptops, personal computers, or personal flash drives, etc. shall not be used to accomplish the transfer.
+The transfer of the images shall only be accomplished via DIMS or CommandCentral Vault from a Department computer, or County issued mobile phone with the Motorola Command Central Capture mobile application.
+Personal laptops, personal computers, or personal flash drives, etc., shall not be used to accomplish the transfer.

-Although digital photographs/images may be printed and included in the original case submission to the Districts Attorney's Office, etc., no other digital photographs/images shall be printed and no copies shall be made at the patrol division level, without the approval of the division commander or his designee.
+Although digital photographs/images may be printed and included in the original case submission to the District Attorney's Office, etc., no other digital photographs/images shall be printed and no copies shall be made at the patrol division level, without the approval of the division commander or his designee.